 Examinations and Grading

 Final Examination.
-The final examination is scheduled for Monday, May 12, 2003, 8:00 - 10:00 am.
 Time and date of the final examination are determined by Article V of the Academic Regulations which are designed to protect students from irregularities in the administration of final examinations.
 The following two excerpts from Article V are relevant to this graduate class.
 (1) No teacher will hold an examination during any time other than the regular meeting time of the class or the time as approved by the Registrar for both final and multi-section examinations.
 The only exception is that examinations in courses numbered 400 and above may be conducted at any time agreeable to both the teacher and the students.
 (2) No examination may be held during Stop Day.

 Academic Honesty.
 Academic honesty is fundamental to activities and principles of a university.
 All members of the academic community must be confident that each person's work has been responsibly and honorably acquired, developed, and presented.
 Any effort to gain an advantage not given to all students is dishonest whether or not the effort is successful.
-The academic community regards academic dishonesty as an extremely serious matter, with serious consequences that range from probation to expulsion.
+The academic community regards academic dishonesty as an extremely serious matter.
+Sanctions for such a breach may include academic sanctions from the instructor, including failing the course for any violation, to disciplinary sanctions ranging from probation to expulsion.
 When in doubt about plagiarism, paraphrasing, quoting, or collaboration, consult the course instructor.
-Proven academic dishonesty will be reported to the Provost for Academic Affairs and the student's Dean.
-(8/2/00)
+(09/27/05, see Office of the Provost recommendation on syllabus information.)